brandonnadell/s1-t2-music-queue/docs/DEPLOY.md

 - login or create an account on https://heroku.com
 - install Heroku CLI on system
   - follow directions on https://devcenter.heroku.com/articles/heroku-cli
-- go back to dashboard and create a new app on HEROKU and name it(will be referenced ass my-app-name)
+- go back to dashboard and create a new app on HEROKU and name it(will be referenced as my-app-name)
 - log in to heroku on the command line by typing
 ```
 heroku login -i